ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/thousand_pound_correction.md

 We have an example of how to do this in the `pandas_example.py` file within the `utils` directory.

+### Additional Examples

+For more examples of using this method with CSV files or by implementing the pandas package see the totals_and_components source code [documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/thousand_pounds).

+## Test Data

+The [test data mentioned in the example above](https://github.com/ONSdigital/sml-supporting-info/blob/main/method-info/thousand_pounds/example-data) can be found alongside this user documentation.

 ## Additional Information
 The ONS Statistical Methods Library at [https://statisticalmethodslibrary.ons.gov.uk/](https://statisticalmethodslibrary.ons.gov.uk/) contains further information about the methods including:
 - a methodological specification, which contains further detail about the mathematical definition of the method algorithm